 The beauty of the city is enhanced by a big artificial late which is majorly used for leisure both by locals and foreigners.
 Brasilia is a cultural and commercial hub of the country with hotels, cathedral and numerous stores dotted all over the city.
 Despite the city being created almost five decades ago, it is still undergoing major cultural developments.
 Temperatures in the city are generally conducive but the dry season can be worse as high temperatures tend to turn the generally green city to a desert-like destination where people are forced to drink lots of water to cool their bodies.

 Almost every architectural site in Brasilia is a part of the Monumental Axis that forms the entire city starting with the famous Three Powers Square housing the Supreme Court and presidential palace.
 The Palace of Justice at Brasilia is a beautiful façade comprising of some waterfalls that make the area quite attractive.
 The Brasilia Cathedral is quite famous and rated among the top amazing buildings in the modern world.

 If you want to catch a good panorama view of the entire city, the television tower is the place to be where you will also find a food market and crafts as well.
 In addition to the fantastic architectural masterpieces, Brasilia also has a share of natural attractions as well starting with the Paranoa Lake featuring a park and lakeside restaurants which is still a famous swimming spot in the city.

-For shopping enthusiasts, Brasilia has numerous local shops like drugstores, restaurants, groceries, hairdressers and bakers among others that can assure you an outstanding shopping experience.
-While there is no a specific cuisine in Brasilia, you can expect to find a wide range of local, regional and international cuisines to select from as per your gastronomic needs.
+For shopping enthusiasts, Brasilia has numerous local shops like drugstores, restaurants, groceries, hairdressers, and bakers among others that can assure you an outstanding shopping experience.
+While there is no specific cuisine in Brasilia, you can expect to find a wide range of local, regional, and international cuisines to select from as per your gastronomic needs.